-This is the technical specification (hereafter referred to as the specification) applicable to MiniScale (hereafter referred to as the product) which is referred to in the Framework Direct Licence, Specific Use Framework Partner Licence or your other customer contract for the product.
+This is the technical specification (hereafter referred to as the specification) applicable to the MiniScale (hereafter referred to as the product).

-We may change the information in this specification at any time, giving you the notice period specified in the customer contract made between you and Ordnance Survey.
+We may change the information in this specification at any time.

-We do not accept responsibility for the content of any third party websites referenced or accessed in or through this specification, any other contractual documentation, and/or the Ordnance Survey website.
+We do not accept responsibility for the content of any third party websites referenced in or accessed through this guide or through the Ordnance Survey website.